schacon/grack/README.md

 If you would like to contribute to the Grack project, I prefer to get pull-requests via GitHub.
 You should include tests for whatever functionality you add.
 Just fork this project, push your changes to your fork and click the 'pull request' button.
-To run the tests, you first need to install the 'mocha' mocking library.

-	$ gem install mocha

 Then you should be able to run the tests with a 'rake' command.
-You can also run coverage tests with 'rake rcov' if you have rcov installed.
+On ruby >= 1.9, a coverage report will be generated using simplecov.
+On ruby 1.8, use rcov instead: uncomment the relevant line in the Gemfile and use 'rake rcov'.

 ### Developing Adapters